flipwooyoung/oci-google-functions/bucket-to-google-docs/README.md

 8. OCI Functions to allow us to run an application that will utilize Google API.
 9. OCI Events to track the changes to the bucket and trigger the Function whenever it happens.

-## IMPORTANT STEPS for GCP Set-up:
+## IMPORTANT STEPS for GCP and OCI Set-up:
-1. If you haven't created a GCP Service Account key, go to: https://github.com/flipwooyoung/oci-google-functions/blob/main/README.md
+1. If you haven't created a GCP Service Account key and/or not a Administrator on , go to: https://github.com/flipwooyoung/oci-google-functions/blob/main/README.md

 2. Go to your Google Doc, and share it to the email of the Service Account you created.
 This won't work otherwise.